 Why is this important?

-Our approach to Corporate Responsibility is to make a positive and sustainable impact on the lives of customers, our people, communities and the environment in which we operate.
+Our approach to Corporate Responsibility is to make a positive and sustainable impact in the lives of our customers, our people, shareholders, communities and environment.
 This is critical to helping us achieve our vision of becoming Australia and New Zealand’s most respected bank.

-We believe Corporate Responsibility contributes to stronger relationships with customers, our people and the broader community.
+Corporate Responsibility contributes to stronger relationships with our customers, our people and the broader community.
 It also reduces risks to our business, protects and enhances our reputation and drives efficiency gains by better use of resources.

 What do we do?

 We’re focused on taking action on the issues that matter, and those we can have the greatest impact on.
-We’re sticking to what we’re good at – aligning our corporate responsibility strategy to how we go about our core business.
-By keeping our customers at the centre of everything we do, and using our strengths as a bank, a significant employer and an active member of the community we aim to make a difference in the following areas:
+We’re sticking to what we’re good at – aligning our Corporate Responsibility strategy to how we go about our core business.
+We aim to keep our customers at the centre of everything we do, and use our strengths as a bank, a major employer and an active member of the community to make a difference in the following areas:

 Financial inclusion and resilience

-We want to help everyone access fair and affordable financial services.
-Our goal is to help all of our customers build their financial resilience and ability to bounce back from financial shocks.
+Help people access fair and affordable financial services.
+Our goal is to assist Australians and New Zealanders in building financial resilience to recover from financial shocks.

-We’re working with our partners to address the big issues facing society.
-This includes gender inclusion, family violence, supporting Indigenous success and affordable housing to build stronger more connected communities.
+Working with our partners to address big societal issues to help build stronger, more connected communities.
+This includes gender equality, domestic and family violence, supporting Indigenous success and exploring our role in affordable housing.

 How we do it